Rubber chicken: Description

 A rubber chicken is an imitation plucked fowl made in a latex injection mold.
+Modern day rubber chickens usually have some sort of squeaking device similar to one found in a rubber duck, allowing the chicken to squeak or scream when squeezed.

 Origins

 The origin of the rubber chicken is obscure, but it is possibly based on the use of inflated pig bladders attached to sticks and used as props or mock weapons by jesters in the days before the development of plastic and latex.
 Chicken corpses were readily available; therefore jesters could employ them as variations of slapsticks.

 One account attributes the first use of a prop chicken to John Holmberg, the Swedish blackface clown of the early 1900s.
-Similarly British performer Joseph Grimaldi would perform with his pockets full of fake food to mock the gluttony reportedly prevalent among the upper classes at the time.
-However this predates the vulcanization of rubber.
+Similarly, British performer Joseph Grimaldi would perform with his pockets full of fake food to mock the gluttony reportedly prevalent among the upper classes at the time.
+However, this predates the vulcanization of rubber.

 A claim that the symbol originated during the French Revolution, with soldiers hanging a chicken from their muskets for luck, is printed on the tag of rubber chickens manufactured by Archie McPhee.